Thank you to all who attended our2018 Free Shakespeare in the Park production of A Midsummer Night’s Dream. We're

 Rebecca J. Ennals Director

-Rebecca has been on the staff of the Shakespeare Festival since 2002 and Artistic Director since 2012.
-She has extensive directing, acting, and teaching experience, and holds an MFA in performance from U.C.
+Rebecca has been on the staff of the San Francisco Shakespeare Festival since 2002 and Artistic Director since 2012.
+She holds a BA in English and Theatre from Scripps College and an MFA in performance from U.C.
 Davis.
 She has taught and written curriculum at the elementary through college levels.
-As an actor and director, she has worked locally with Marin Theatre Company, PlayGround, Napa Valley Shakespeare Festival, Pear Theatre, Napa Valley Repertory Theatre, Peninsula Youth Theatre, Los Altos Youth Theatre and Shakespeare At Stinson.
-Ms. Ennals has directed eight productions for the Festival's Shakespeare On Tour in-school touring program, six productions for the Civic Arts Stage Company program in Pleasanton, and three productions for Free Shakespeare in the Park.
-She also regularly writes the Festival’s Green Shows and conceived and executed the 2012 pop-up Shakespeare project "30 Days of Free Shakespeare in the Parklet."
-Her blog can be found at sfshakes.wordpress.com.
+As a director and teaching artist, she has worked locally with Marin Theatre Company, PlayGround, Napa Valley Shakespeare Festival, Pear Theatre, Napa Valley Repertory Theatre, Peninsula Youth Theatre, Los Altos Youth Theatre and Shakespeare At Stinson.
+Ms. Ennals has directed eight productions for the Festival's Shakespeare On Tour in-school touring program, six productions for the Civic Arts Stage Company program in Pleasanton, and four productions for Free Shakespeare in the Park.
+She also regularly writes the Festival’s Green Shows and conceived and executed the 2012 pop-up Shakespeare project "30 Days of Free Shakespeare in the Parklet" and the 2017 project “35 Famous Speeches in 35 Famous Places.”
+She is currently developing a new musical of As You Like It with The Kilbanes and Phil Wong, to be produced in Summer 2019.

 Phil Lowery+ Assistant Director